 Becoming a Chapter…

-The actual petitioning process and colonization period are designed to make sure that the student membership is ready to render valid service to your band, as well as for the Director and Administration to determine if this is the type of organization activity that is needed in the band program.
-There is a colonization period of one year in which we, the Director of Bands and the students, all have an opportunity to assess any programs the group undertakes.
+The actual petitioning process and period are designed to make sure that the student membership is ready to render valid service to your band, as well as for the Director and Administration to determine if this is the type of organization activity that is needed in the band program.
+There is a petitioning period of one year in which we, the Director of Bands and the students, all have an opportunity to assess any programs the group undertakes.
 The services of the National Headquarters and any of the surrounding chapters are available to petitioning groups at all times for advice, suggestions and assistance during this period, to insure adherence to our goals.